 Engine management light

-Also known as the ECU warning light, this amber engine symbol appears when your engine is not operating as it should.
+Also known as the ECU or engine warning light, this amber engine symbol appears when your engine is not operating as it should.
 Many different faults can cause this to illuminate - both major and minor.
 Get your vehicle checked over promptly if you see this.

 Battery warning light